 First up, I spent a good long time Googling and reading blog posts from people who have stayed at ryokans.
 What they loved about their trip or what they didn't.
 What the ryokans looked like and how they operated — I basically gleaned everything I could from first-hand accounts.

 Then came the Flickr and Pinterest searching.
-Did you miss my post on the SUMMER HAIKUS Pinterest board?
-There are lots of great ryokan articles and photos in there.
-But I loved looking at the photos on Flickr.
+I loved looking at the photos on Flickr.
 All of these are Creative Commons licensed and gave me a good idea of what a ryokan would look like in and out.

 The Kurogashi, Isa's family's fictional ryokan, was modeled after several photos and videos I saw online.
 Melding them into something both traditional and modern (because it had been updated in the last ten years) was fun for my imagination.
 I got the chance to build something fresh and new for readers.